niklaslind/docker-compose-nodejs-elasticsearch/README.md

-# Docker-compose for elasticsearch with data volume and nodejs
+# Docker-compose for nodejs and elasticsearch with data volume

-Use [https://docs.docker.com/compose/](docker-compose) to start docker containers:
+Use [docker-compose](https://docs.docker.com/compose/) to start docker containers:

  - nodejs
  - elasticsearch